Cyqlone: A Parallel, High-Performance Linear Solver for Optimal Control: : Parallel factorization and solution of KKT systems with optimal control structure

 \subsection{Factorization of the Schur complement \rmrk{step \ref{it:cr-schur}} \done}

 Thanks to the odd--even ordering of the Lagrange multipliers in \Cref{mat:pdp-cr-N12-P4}, cyclic reduction of the Schur complement $\mathscr M$ corresponds directly to its block Cholesky factorization.
 The resulting block Cholesky factor $\L{\mathscr M}$ is a sparse matrix with at most two subdiagonal blocks per block column, with a particular structure as visualized in \Cref{fig:cyclic-reduction-permutation}.
-For the specific case of \Cref{mat:pdp-cr-N12-P4} with only $P=4$ processors, we have:

-A procedure for the factorization of $\mathscr M$ is given in \Cref{alg:fact-parallel-riccati-cr}, which is a specialization of \Cref{alg:cr}.
-The main difficulty here is keeping track of the appropriate indices, so it may be advisable to study the indices in \Cref{fig:cyclic-reduction-permutation} to develop an intuition before deciphering the pseudocode.
+For the specific case of \Cref{mat:pdp-cr-N12-P4} with only $P=4$ processors, we have: A procedure for the factorization of $\mathscr M$ is given in \Cref{alg:fact-parallel-riccati-cr}, which is a specialization of \Cref{alg:cr}.
+The main difficulty here is keeping track of the appropriate indices.
+Studying the indices in \Cref{fig:cyclic-reduction-permutation} may be helpful to better understand the pseudocode.
 To clarify the structure of the algorithm, we note that at level $l$ in the CR recursion, the columns $i$ for which $\nu_2(i)=l$ are eliminated.
 For these columns, the diagonal blocks $\Mdiag^{(l)}_i = L_i \ttp L_i$ are factorized first, and then the two subdiagonal blocks $U_i=\Kbwd_i \invtp L_i$ and $Y_i=\Kfwd_i \invtp L_i$ are computed.
-Finally, the Schur complement of the eliminated columns is computed by subtracting the appropriate products of $U_i$ and $Y_i$ from the bottom-right corner: The symmetric products $U_i \ttp U_i$ and $Y_i \ttp Y_i$ are subtracted from the diagonal blocks $\Mdiag_{i-2^l}^{(l)}$ and $\Mdiag_{i+2^l}^{(l)}$ respectively, labeling the updated matrices $\smash{\Mdiag_{i-2^l}^{(l+1)}}$ and $\smash{\Mdiag_{i+2^l}^{(l+1)}}$; and the asymmetric products $U_i \ttp Y_i$ and $Y_i \ttp U_i$ result in off-diagonal fill-in, labeled $\Kbwd_{i+2^l}$ and $\Kfwd_{i-2^l}$.
+Finally, the Schur complement of the eliminated columns is computed by subtracting products of $U_i$ and $Y_i$ from the bottom-right corner: The symmetric products $U_i \ttp U_i$ and $Y_i \ttp Y_i$ are subtracted from the diagonal blocks $\Mdiag_{i-2^l}^{(l)}$ and $\Mdiag_{i+2^l}^{(l)}$ respectively, labeling the updated matrices $\smash{\Mdiag_{i-2^l}^{(l+1)}}$ and $\smash{\Mdiag_{i+2^l}^{(l+1)}}$; and the asymmetric products $U_i \ttp Y_i$ and $Y_i \ttp U_i$ result in off-diagonal fill-in, labeled $\Kbwd_{i+2^l}$ and $\Kfwd_{i-2^l}$.
 Since the matrix is symmetric, only the diagonal and subdiagonal blocks are computed.
 The stride between the indices of successive rows/columns of $\mathscr M$ and $\L{\mathscr M}$ at level $l$ is $2^l$, so index offsets of $\pm2^l$ can be interpreted as the next/previous row/column of the reduced system.